jmhuie/SlicerBiomech/Tutorials/DentalDynamics/README.md

 # DentalDynamics Tutorial

 This tutorial explains how to use `Dental Dynamics` to measure and calculate jaw and tooth mechanical traits.
-This is a SlicerBiomech specific function and in this example we are using the *Aneides lugubris* Model from the SlicerBiomech tab of the  `Sample Data`  module.
+This is a SlicerBiomech specific function and in this example we are using the *Aneides lugubris* sample data set from the SlicerBiomech tab of the  `Sample Data`  module.

 Features of DentalDynamics: